 Should I Declare My Trained Dog an ESA?

 Do you rely on your animal to help you through the day?
 Whether your disability is mental or physical, if the answer is yes, you may be eligible for an emotional support animal.
 By registering your dog as an ESA, you ensure both you and your dog are legally protected.
-The proper documentation means that you can bring your dog nearly everywhere with you, such as live in a new rental that would otherwise prohibit animals on the property, to countless shops, or while traveling by bus or plane.
+The proper documentation means that you can bring your dog nearly everywhere with you, such as live in a new rental that would otherwise prohibit animals on the property.
 Without registering your dog, you could be denied services and miss out on the following legal benefits:

 Fair Housing Act: Are you planning to register your ESA to move into a new living space?
 Great!
 We want you to be aware of the Fair Housing Act.
 Under this act, landlords are required to permit the resident to keep any animal that provides a benefit to persons with disabilities, including emotional and psychological, even if they otherwise restrict animals on the premises.
 Your task is to only register your ESA and procure a letter confirming its role in your treatment from a licensed medical professional.
 At, U.S. Service Animal and Support Animal Registry, we are here to help you with every step of the process.

 American Disabilities Act: The ADA requires entities that providing public goods or services to provide “reasonable accommodations” to persons with disabilities in order to satisfy the provider’s regulations, procedures, rules, and policies.
 The American Disabilities Act extends from government agencies to private enterprise and non-profit organizations.